scania/sdos/README.md

 ## Support

-If you face any issues, find any bugs or have any questions regarding the application the SDP development team is available through mail [sdos@scania.com](mailto:sdos@scania.com)
+If you face any issues, find any bugs or have any questions regarding the application the SDOS development team is available through mail [sdos@scania.com](mailto:sdos@scania.com).

+[Community Page](https://github.com/scania/sdos/discussions) is also available for the discussion.

 ## Quick links